Nakladoj/SIS_JASMINE_NAKLADOV_20250312/README.md

 2. Ambiguity of Euler Parameters / Quaternions
 3. Classical Rodriques Parameters

 This will be accomplished by integrating an attitude or dynamics equation with initial conditions.
 The angular velocity vecotr initial condition will be manipulated to ensure the singularity/ambiguity is approached.
 An additional goal of this project is to investigate whether different numerical integrators affect the singularity problem in different ways.
-The investiaget integrators will be as follows: *ode45*, *ode4*, and *ode15s*.
+The investiaget integrators will be as follows: *ode45* for a nonstiff example, and *ode15s* for a stiff example.

 Finally, a 3D animation will be included to aid in analyzing each simulation.